aayushpanta/Lerna/README.md

 # Lerna Getting Started Example

+This repo is a cloned repo for getting started with lerna as mentioned in its offical documentation(https://lerna.js.org/docs/getting-started).

 This repo is a small example of using Lerna 5+.

 Watch this [10-minute walkthrough](https://youtu.be/1oxFYphTS4Y) to see how new versions of Lerna work.